 In Order No. 93-1850, docket UM 381, the Commission granted pricing flexibility for dedicated transmission service at the same time the Commission granted the certificate of authority.
-Therefore, the telecommunications utilities listed in Appendix A are granted pricing flexibility for dedicated transmission service in their respective exchanges by this order.
+Therefore, the telecommunications utility listed in Appendix A is granted pricing flexibility for dedicated transmission service in their respective exchanges by this order.

 With regard to the general factual conclusions relevant to this proceeding and intraexchange, switched telecommunications service, the Commission adopts the Commission's Findings and Decisions in dockets CP 1, CP 14, and CP 15, Order No. 96-021 at pages 82 and 83, entered pursuant to ORS 759.050(5)(a) to (d).
-The telecommunications utilities listed in Appendix A, will gain pricing flexibility for intraexchange, switched service on an exchange-by-exchange basis under ORS 759.050(5) if:
+The telecommunications utility listed in Appendix A, will gain pricing flexibility for intraexchange, switched service on an exchange-by-exchange basis under ORS 759.050(5) if:

 - 1. Applicant, or an authorized CLEC, has received a certificate of authority to provide local exchange service; - 2.
 The telecommunications utility files a tariff that satisfies the Commission's requirements regarding the provision of interim number portability, as set forth in Order No. 96-021, and the Commission approves the tariff; and - 3.
 Staff notifies the Commission that a mutual exchange of traffic exists between the telecommunications utility and an authorized CLEC, including but not limited to, Applicant.
-If Staff previously provided the required notice regarding an exchange, no additional notice is required for that exchange.

-(a) As used in paragraph 3 above, "mutual exchange of traffic" means a mutual exchange of traffic between the telecommunications utility and the CLEC within the telecommunications utility's exchange.

-(b) As used in paragraph 3 above, for a CLEC who is a reseller (i.e., a CLEC does not use its own lines or switches to provide the particular service at issue), a "mutual exchange of traffic" exists when the CLEC orders and receives one service, at a wholesale rate, from the telecommunications utility for resale pursuant to a certificate granted under ORS 759.050.
+If Staff previously provided the required notice regarding an exchange, no additional notice is required for that exchange. - (a) As used in paragraph 3 above, "mutual exchange of traffic" means a mutual exchange of traffic between the telecommunications utility and the CLEC within the telecommunications utility's exchange. - (b) As used in paragraph 3 above, for a CLEC who is a reseller (i.e., a CLEC does not use its own lines or switches to provide the particular service at issue), a "mutual exchange of traffic" exists when the CLEC orders and receives one service, at a wholesale rate, from the telecommunications utility for resale pursuant to a certificate granted under ORS 759.050.

 Qwest has satisfied requirement No. 2, above.
 See Order No. 96-277, docket UT 130.
-Verizon has satisfied requirement No. 2, above.
-See Order No. 96-278, docket UT 129.